 \’).
 If no

--uoption is specified, the command will be run as the invoking user (not root).
+-uoption is specified, the command will be run as the invoking user.
 In either case, the primary group will be set to group.

-HOMEenvironment variable to the home directory of the target user (root by default) as specified by the password database.
+HOMEenvironment variable to the home directory specified by the target user's password database entry.
 Depending on the policy, this may be the default behavior.

 -coption.
 If no command is specified, an interactive shell is executed.